PERCEIVE Work Package 2

 Last WP2 journal article

-What Local Managing Authorities and regional stakeholders had to say about our project findings in Emilia-Romagna Region?
-We had one of our first workshops to receive feedback from the practice.
+What Local Managing Authorities and regional stakeholders had to say about our project findings in Calabria Region?
+We had our second workshop in Italy.
 Read further to find out more!